CerebralBlue/neuralseek-learninglab-web/docs/module1/module1_ibm/ibm_module1-1/ibm_module1-1.md

 ![image1.1.7](images/image1.1.7.png)

-> NeuralSeek is now set up with a KnowledgeBase, in this case: **IBM watsonx Discovery**, and ready to use.
+> NeuralSeek is now set up and ready to use.